Think methodically with common sense reasoning to solve the liar and truth-teller riddle

 - Question, analysis and answer or QAA technique: Simplifying the problem stage by stage by asking a series of relevant questions and analyzing each for getting its answer.

-- Property change analysis technique: Exploring how many ways the key property of a key entity can be changed and promise of each change, often proves to be crucial in solving a complex problem.
+- Property change analysis technique: Exploring how many ways the key property of a key entity can be changed and assessing promise of each change, often proves to be crucial in solving a complex problem.
+Great innovation can be created by this technique.

 - Elementary knowledge in language: Basic domain concepts: for combining two component questions to a single compound question but in different ways.